Design is all around us.

 But design is FUN.
 I started as a designer at school (see the “About Me” page).

-This is beginning to become an important aspect of the UX design palette.
-Design is no longer a static size (e.g book cover, a CD box, a poster) it dynamically changes from a 21-inch screen to a screen of a smartphone.
+This is beginning to become an essential aspect of the UX design palette.
+Design is no longer a fixed size (e.g., book cover, a CD box, a poster); it dynamically changes from a 21-inch screen to a screen of a smartphone.
 The UX designer has to cope with this moving target.